Skip to main content

 Endpoint Computing Services (formerly called Client Services)

-We provide desktop support services to all units of the Division of Libraries faculty and staff and support over 900 computers throughout the Division of Libraries including 400 publicly available computers (classroom computers, loaner laptops, etc.) and 20 public printers in Bobst Library.
+We provide desktop support services to all units of the Division of Libraries faculty and staff and support over 900 computers throughout the Division of Libraries including 500 publicly available computers (classroom computers, loaner laptops, etc.), 700 library staff computers, and 20 public printers in Bobst Library.
 We also manage the Bobst Library Computer Center located on Bobst Lower Level 1 (LL1).

 Digital Library Technology Services